Towards Fairness-Aware Federated Learning: FAFL Evaluation Metrics

 \end{enumerate} MAE and RMSE are both commonly used to evaluate errors.
 They have been adapted to measure the distance between an FL client's contribution calculated by a proposed method and the ground truth contribution value.

-\item \textbf{Pearson Correlation Coefficient}: The Pearson Correlation Coefficient (PCC) with the actual Shapley value computed by the canonical Shapley value formulation has been used as a metric to measure the fairness of contribution evaluation methods.
-Let ${\phi_i}$ denote client $i$'s Shapley value calculated by a given approximation method, and ${\phi_i^*}$ denote client $i$'s ground truth Shapley value.
+\item \textbf{Pearson Correlation Coefficient}: The Pearson Correlation Coefficient (PCC) with the actual Shapley value computed by the canonical Shapley value formulation has been used to measure the fairness of contribution evaluation methods.
+Let ${\phi_i}$ denote client $i$'s Shapley value calculated by a given approximation method, and ${\phi_i^*}$ denote client $i$'s ground truth Shapley value. $\overline{\phi^*}$ and $\overline{\phi}$ are means of values of ${\phi^*}$ and $\phi$ respectively.
 Let $s_{\phi_i^*}$ and $s_{\phi_i}$ represent the corresponding standard deviations.
 PCC is computed as:

 The higher the PCC value achieved by a given method, the fairer it is in terms of evaluating an FL participant's contribution to the FL model.
 The drawbacks of PCC are: i) it is sensitive to outliers; and ii) the result may be inaccurate if $\phi$ and $\phi^*$ are not linearly related since PCC assumes that the two data variables have a linear relationship.